 Where and When to Find Pacific Golden Chanterelles?

-Pacific Golden Chanterelles are mostly found in high-elevation forests (above 1,500 feet) of the Coast Range and the Cascade Mountains along the north-facing hillsides and slopes.
+The Pacific golden chanterelles are mostly found in high-elevation forests (above 1,500 feet) of the Coast Range and the Cascade Mountains along the north-facing hillsides and slopes.

 These fungi grow on the ground, often hidden under patches of moss.
 Warm soil and heavy rainfall create right conditions for Pacific golden chanterelles fruiting.

 If you spot a chanterelle, carefully check the area surrounding the tree nearby.
 These species tend to establish permanent colonies, growing in groups.
-If you have your secret chanterelles' spot, you will return again and again to this place and harvest the wonderful yellow mushrooms.
+If you have your secret chanterelles' spot, you will return again and again and harvest the wonderful yellow mushrooms.

-If you never before collected chanterelles in the wild, start from the Forest Service road.
-Apply all tips to find chanterelle (mentioned above).
+If you never before collected chanterelles in the wild, start from any forest service road.
+Apply all of the tips mentioned above to find chanterelle.
 Do not get lost!

 The western and eastern slopes of the Cascade Mountains: Mt.
 Hood National Forest, Willamette National Forest, Deschutes National Forest, Umpqua National Forest are the best.